Fuel Cell Bus Club: ECTOS

 ECTOS stands for Ecological City Transport System.
 Icelandic New Energy was responsible for this project, the aim of which was to demonstrate "state-of-the-art" hydrogen technology by running part of the public transport system with fuel cell buses in the city Reykjavík, the capital of Iceland.
 Hydrogen was produced from domestic geothermal and hydro-powered energy sources by electrolysis.
-The project ran from 2001-2005.
+The project ran from 2003 to 2005.

 STEP

-STEP stands for Sustainable Transport Energy for Perth.
-This initiative of the Government of Western Australia's Department for Planning and Infrastructure (DPI), was the responsibility of the public transport organisation Transperth, though it was run by contracted operator Path Transit.
-They were operated in the city Perth, the capital of Western Australia.
-The three hydrogen fuel cell buses were called "EcoBuses".
-The STEP project ran from 2001-2005, with the first buses in service in September 2004.
+STEP sood for Sustainable Transport Energy for Perth.
+This initiative of the Government of Western Australia's Department for Planning and Infrastructure, was the responsibility of Transperth, though it was run by contracted operator Path Transit.
+The three Mercedes-Benz hydrogen fuel cell buses that operated in Perth were called "EcoBuses".
+The STEP project ran from 2001 to 2005, with the first buses in service in September 2004.
 The buses were withdrawn from service in 2007, with one bus subsequently preserved (albeit without the hydrogen fuel cells).

 The Perth trial received A$2.5 million funding from the Department of the Environment and Heritage and the Australian Greenhouse Office.
 It was endorsed by the United Nations Environment Programme and the United Nations Industrial Development Organization.